Incorporate the three R’s (refinement, replacement, and reduction) into your life:

 - Choose sustainably-harvested fish and seafood products

-- Urge your local restaurants, schools, and workplaces to serve these more humane options
+- Urge your local restaurants, schools, and workplaces to serve more humane options

-The emerging field of cultured meat, or meat that is grown in a lab, is a revolutionary new way to think of refining your diet.
-Rather than slaughtering an animal, cultured meat can be grown from just a few animal tissue cells.
-Read this Washington Post article for more information, and be on the lookout for these innovative, clean, and humane meat products as soon as 2018!
+The emerging field of cultured meat, or meat that is grown in a lab, also called “cellular agriculture,” is a revolutionary new way to think of refining your diet.
+Rather than killing an animal, cultured meat can be grown from just a few animal tissue cells.

 Support legislative action:

-Some progress has been made to outlaw three types of housing systems in factory farming – veal crates for male dairy calves, gestation crates that house pigs, and battery cages that house hens used for egg production.
-Massachusetts recently became one of the few states to prohibit these production methods, and the sale of products made from animals raised using the production methods, with the passing of Ballot Question 3 in 2016.
-Learn more about the ballot question and the MSPCA’s involvement.
+Some progress has been made to outlaw three types of housing systems in factory farming: veal crates for male dairy calves, gestation crates for pregnant pigs, and battery cages that house hens used for egg production.
+Massachusetts is one of the states to prohibit these production methods, and the sale of products made from animals raised using the production methods, with the passing of Ballot Question 3 in 2016.